SergioAlias/sporeflow/README.md

 SporeFlow (**S**nakemake **P**ipeline F**or** M**e**tataxonomics Work**flow**s) is a pipeline for metataxonomic analysis of fungal ITS using [QIIME 2](https://qiime2.org/) and [Snakemake](https://snakemake.readthedocs.io/en/v7.32.2/).
 It takes into consideration all the particularities of the indel-rich ITS region.

+>🐍 *This workflow uses Snakemake 7.32.4.
+Newer versions (8+) contain [backwards incompatible changes](https://snakemake.readthedocs.io/en/stable/getting_started/migration.html) that may result in this pipeline not working in a Slurm HPC queue system.*

 What SporeFlow does:

 - Run [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on the raw FASTQ files (rule `fastqc_before`)